 Possible Destination: Streaming Services

-Streaming networks have the most straightforward success strategy in the new landscape; they provide the highest quality episodic entertainment to paying subscribers.
+Streaming networks have the most straightforward success strategy in the new landscape; they provide paying subscribers with the highest quality episodic entertainment.

 To stand out and accelerate growth, produce original content to attract and maintain audiences.